allo-protocol/allo-v2/contracts/core/Registry.md

   * The contract grants roles to the new members using the `_grantRole` function.
   * The contract emits events to indicate the successful addition of members.
 ### Remove Members from Profile

   * The profile owner initiates a transaction to the `removeMembers` function with the `_profileId` and an array of `_members`.
   * The contract revokes roles from the members using the `_revokeRole` function.
   * The contract emits events to indicate the successful removal of members.
-### Update Pending Owner
+### Add Owners to Profile

-  * The profile owner initiates a transaction to the `updateProfilePendingOwner` function with the `_profileId` and the new `_pendingOwner`.
+  * The profile owner initiates a transaction to the `addOwners` function with the `_profileId` and an array of `_owners`.
-  * The contract updates the pending owner for the profile identified by `_profileId`.
+  * The contract grants roles to the new owners using the `_grantRole` function.
-  * The contract emits the `ProfilePendingOwnerUpdated` event to indicate the successful update of the pending owner.
+  * The contract emits events to indicate the successful addition of owners.
-### Accept Profile Ownership
+### Remove Owners to Profile

-  * The pending owner initiates a transaction to the `acceptProfileOwnership` function with the `_profileId`.
+  * The profile owner initiates a transaction to the `removeOwners` function with the `_profileId` and an array of `_owners`.
-  * The contract checks if the caller is the pending owner of the profile.
+  * The contract revokes roles from the owners using the `_revokeRole` function.
-  * If the caller is the pending owner, the contract updates the owner of the profile and clears the pending owner.
-  * The contract emits the `ProfileOwnerUpdated` event to indicate the successful transfer of ownership.
+  * The contract emits events to indicate the successful removal of owners.
 ### Retrieve Profile Information

   * Users can query profile information using the `getProfileById` and `getProfileByAnchor` functions by providing the `_profileId` or `_anchor`.